 Under certain plate thicknesses, the maximum cutting speed is limited by the velocity of the gas jet.

 Fracture-controlled cutting through laser beam heating is a high-speed and controllable cutting method for brittle materials prone to heat damage.

 The main content of this cutting process involves the laser beam heating a small area of the brittle material, causing a large thermal gradient and serious mechanical deformation in the region, which leads to the crack of the material.
 As long as the balanced heating gradient is maintained, the laser beam can guide the cracks in any desired direction.

 Oxidation melting cutting（Laser flame cutting）

-In the case of a certain laser power, the limiting factor is the supply of oxygen and the thermal conductivity of the material.
+In the case of a certain laser power, the limiting factors are the supply of oxygen and the thermal conductivity of the material.

-These are the four most commonly used methods of laser cutting.
-The user can determine the cutting plan according to the cutting equipment’s power, processing requirements and material characteristics.
+These are the four most commonly used methods of laser cutting, and users can determine the cutting plan based on the cutting equipment’s power, processing requirements, and material characteristics.